 When this happens, go back to the funder and ask if you can have some feedback.
 In this instance they told me my application had been worthy of funding but it was just the sheer amount of applications that meant we were unsuccessful.
 As a result of me contacting them for feedback, they encouraged me to resubmit the application to another one of their funds.

-If you are unsuccessful - and let’s face it you will be due to as a rule only 1 in 10 applications are successful - give yourself the rest of the day to be gutted, eat chocolate, go for a walk, brush yourself down and then crack on with your next application.
+If you are unsuccessful - and let’s face it you will get rejections as on average only 1 in 7 applications are successful - give yourself the rest of the day to be gutted, eat chocolate, go for a walk, brush yourself down and then crack on with your next application.
 Allow yourself to learn and develop from your failures.
+I firmly believe that from failure comes success.

 When success comes...